Training & Education

 -

-Freud, Lacan, Object Relations, Self-Psychology, Relational Psychoanalysis, Intersubjective Systems Theory, Infant Reserach, Attachment Theory and Mentalization, Trauma
+Freud, Lacan, Object Relations, Self-Psychology, Relational Psychoanalysis, Intersubjective Systems Theory, Infant Research, Attachment Theory and Mentalization, Trauma

 -